tpsinnem/nix-priv-sep/README.md

 # nix-priv-sep
-Some Nixos tools for possibly slightly less nonexistent privilege separation between various tasks than in my previous status quo.
+A Nixos tool, by a clueless amateur, for possibly slightly less nonexistent privilege separation between various tasks than how I've previously had things set up.

-These enable a semi-convenient way to set up a user with commands run under 'sudo -u' (without a password) on another account (or 'domain') dedicated to a particular task.
+This enables a semi-convenient way to set up a user with commands to run under 'sudo -u' (without a password) on another account (or 'domain') dedicated to a particular task.
 Commands you set up to be run this way are written into scripts in ~/bin/ and, if they are X clients, will connect to a Xephyr xserver